arc85/low_level_processing/README.md

-# Processing of scRNAseq data from 10X and Illumina
+# Processing of scRNAseq data from 10X
-## Updated May 4, 2021
+## Updated November 10, 2021

 This goal of this pipeline is to facilitate reproducible processing of 10X Genomics data through a standardized workflow.